kratisto/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/configuring-multi-attach-persistent-volumes-with-ovh-efs/guide.fr-fr.md

 > [!success]
 > If you are not familiar with the OVHcloud API, read our [First Steps with the OVHcloud API](/pages/manage_and_operate/api/first-steps) guide.

-If you want to use your Kubernetes cluster to know your Gateway Public's IP, you can run this command:
+If you want to use your Kubernetes cluster to know your Gateway's public IP, you can run this command:

 ```bash
 kubectl run get-gateway-ip --image=ubuntu:latest -i --tty --rm